rmrk-team/evm/docs/mocks/extensions/typedMultiAsset/RMRKTypedExternalEquippableMock.md

 error RMRKUnexpectedNumberOfAssets()
 ```

-Attempting to reject all assets but more assets than expected are pending
+Attempting to reject all pending assets but more assets than expected are pending